 - (i) The entire building or structure must be brought into compliance with the flood protection measures described in section 4-405. - (ii) All Flood Fringe retrofitting techniques will require the certification of a P.E. that demonstrates the technique and associated components will withstand the loads associated with a 1%-annual-chance flood event.
-Non-residential buildings require completion of a Floodproofing Certificate in accordance with 4-405(C)(3)(a)(v). - c.
-Work on a nonconforming building or structure (whether residential or non-residential) in the Flood Fringe that is not a Substantial Improvement or repair of Substantial Damage must comply with the flood protection measures described in section 4-405 and all other applicable requirements of this Article. - D. Nonconforming Structures in the Floodway.
-A nonconforming building or structure (whether residential or non-residential) in the Floodway may be improved or repaired only if it complies with all of the following: - a.
-A nonconforming building or structure (whether residential or non-residential) in the Floodway may not be expanded by addition of square footage, footprint, or Habitable Space. - b.
+Non-residential buildings require completion of a Floodproofing Certificate in accordance with 4-405(C)(3)(a)(v). - 3.
+Work on a nonconforming building or structure (whether residential or nonresidential) in the Flood Fringe that is not a Substantial Improvement or repair of Substantial Damage must comply with the flood protection measures described in section 4-405 and all other applicable requirements of this Article. - D. Nonconforming Structures in the Floodway.
+A nonconforming building or structure (whether residential or non-residential) in the Floodway may be improved or repaired only if it complies with all of the following: - 1.
+A nonconforming building or structure (whether residential or non-residential) in the Floodway may not be expanded by addition of square footage, footprint, or Habitable Space. - 2.
 If the work to improve or repair a nonconforming building in the Floodway is the result of Substantial Damage to the building through a flood or other natural hazard event, the applicant will have five years from the date of loss to begin the work.
-At the expiration of the five-year period, the applicant may petition the County Engineer for a single one-year extension. - c.
-Where an owner of a nonconforming building or structure (whether residential or non-residential) in the Floodway proposes a Substantial Improvement or repair of
+At the expiration of the five-year period, the applicant may petition the County Engineer for a single one-year extension. - 3.
+Where an owner of a nonconforming building or structure (whether residential or non-residential) in the Floodway proposes a Substantial Improvement or repair of a.
+Relocation Evaluation.
+The owner must first evaluate the feasibility of relocating the nonconforming building or structure to a less hazardous location on the property.